sriram1999s/ParaTest/README.md

 # ParaTest
-A multithreaded testing framework for cpp code, written in rust
+A multithreaded testing crate for cpp code, written in rust

 - [setup](#Setup)
 - [input](#Input)